duderstadt-lab/mars-docs/tutorials/calculate-msd.md

 ### 3. Show the results in Mars Rover
 After the calculator has run go back to **Rover** and open any of the molecule UIDs to show the plot.
-Next to the plot window a window is found with more options is found (f.e. for molecule tagging).
+Next to the plot window a window with more options is found (f.e. for molecule tagging).
 Click on the parameters tab (next to the information icon on the top).
 This should show a list of obtained parameters - at this moment only showing the MSD parameter just calculated.
 Since the MSD is a property of a trace one value is calculated per molecule (UID).

 <img align='center' src='{{site.baseurl}}/tutorials/img/TMSD/img4.png' width='450' />

-When exploring different molecule UIDs two different populations are found: the population tagged "Active" with a high MSD & the untagged population with a low MSD value.
+When exploring the molecules two different populations are found: the population tagged "Active" with a high MSD & the untagged population with a low MSD value.
 This is to be expected since active polymerase molecules are expected to travel a longer distance on the DNA than the molecules that are not active.

 Now save the archive again to retain the calculated values.